Deformation theory of G_2 conifolds

-Combining this result with work of Cleyton--Swann~\cite{ClSw} establishes that $\Lambda^2_-(S^4)$ and $\Lambda^2_-(\C \PR^2)$ are the unique AC $\G$~manifolds asymptotic to the $\G$~cones over $\C \PR^3$ and $\mathrm{SU}(3)/T^2$, respectively. \item We argue that CS $\G$~manifolds with particular types of conical singularities, including those modelled on the $\G$~cones over $\C \PR^2$ or $S^3 \times S^3$, have unobstructed deformations and thus admit a smooth reduced moduli space $\breve{\mathcal M}_{\nu}$.
-In fact, we show that this holds for an extension $\breve{\mathcal M}'_{\nu}$ of the reduced moduli space. \item We explicitly compare the dimensions of the extended reduced moduli space $\breve{\mathcal M}'_{\mu}$ of CS $\G$~manifolds with one singularity (when it is smooth) to the moduli space of the compact smooth $\G$~manifolds obtained by the desingularization construction in~\cite{Kdesings}.
+Combining this with work of Cleyton--Swann~\cite{ClSw} and Brandhuber~\cite{Brandhuber} establishes that the Bryant--Salamon manifolds $\Lambda^2_-(S^4)$, $\Lambda^2_-(\C \PR^2)$, and $\spi (S^3)$ are the unique AC $\G$~manifolds asymptotic to the cones over the homogeneous Gray manifolds $\C \PR^3$, $\mathrm{SU}(3)/T^2$, and $S^3 \times S^3$, respectively. \item We argue that CS $\G$~manifolds with particular types of conical singularities, including those modeled on the $\G$~cones over $\C \PR^3$ or $S^3 \times S^3$, have unobstructed deformations and thus admit a smooth moduli space $\mathcal M_{\nu}$. \item We explicitly compare the dimensions of the moduli space $\mathcal M_{\nu}$ of CS $\G$~manifolds with one singularity (when it is smooth) to the moduli space of the compact smooth $\G$~manifolds obtained by the desingularization construction in~\cite{Kdesings}.
 This observation gives evidence of the likelihood that CS $\G$~manifolds are the dominant contributor to the ``boundary'' of the moduli space of compact smooth $\G$~manifolds. \item We prove that an appropriate \emph{gauge-fixing condition} on AC $\G$~manifolds, which is required for the desingularization theorem in~\cite{Kdesings}, can in fact always be achieved. \end{itemize}